DXHeroes/knowledge-base-content/practices/yagni_principle.md

 ## What Is YAGNI Principle

-YAGNI is an extreme programming principle (XP) which states that you must not implement features that you think may be needed in the future.
-Only those functionalities should be implemented which are needed as per current requirements.
+YAGNI is an extreme programming principle (XP) which states that you must not implement features that you assume as significant in the future.

 ![YAGNI Principle](/files/yagni_principle.png)
 [YAGNI Principle](http://www.agilenutshell.com/yagni)